Stay with a local Iban tribe in Borneo’s rainforest

 2 Day / 1 Night camping option

-Available on 4 and 5-day options only – the 3-day option you will spend both nights at the longhouse.
+Available on 4 and 5-day options only – the 3-day option, you will spend both nights at the longhouse.

-You also can go fishing and hunting at night with the villagers.
+You can also go fishing and hunting at night with the villagers.
 This is not for the faint of heart – it is real hunting, and it is the way that the locals traditionally catch their food.
-Should you wish to opt-out, there is no harm in staying at the campsite (not all people go hunting, don’t do anything you aren’t comfortable with).
+Should you wish to opt out, there is no harm in staying at the campsite (not all people go hunting, don’t do anything you aren’t comfortable with).

-Lunch, dinner and night at the camp.
+Lunch, dinner, and night at the camp.

-Note: we provide military hammocks and blankets.
+Note: We provide military hammocks and blankets.

-There can be some vegetarian options – though this should be specified when you first make your reservation, so adequate preparations can be made.
+There can be some vegetarian options, though this should be specified when you first make your reservation, so adequate preparations can be made.

-Dismantlement of the camp will happen and then we trek back to the village for lunch – the trek back can feel a bit longer, as its mostly uphill (similar to day 1).
+Dismantlement of the camp will happen and then we trek back to the village for lunch – the trek back can feel a bit longer, as it’s mostly uphill (similar to day 1).

 We will have dinner and spend the night in the village.